top of page

 It was the mid-20th century when Bouclé fabric’s global popularity skyrocketed.
 The Womb Chair, designed by Eero Saarinen in 1946, drew the world’s attention to this novel fabric and its potential to jazz up interior spaces.

 In the 1950s, Bouclé began its journey in fashion, courtesy of Coco Chanel, who started experimenting with the fabric to design the now-iconic Chanel Bouclé Jackets.
-The recent years have seen a resurgence in designers wanting to incorporate Bouclé in fashion and interior design.

 Explore further: Upgrade your home's functionality and aesthetics with our curated modern mudroom ideas, tailored for welcoming and organized entrances.